mukoedo1993/openCV_CPP/learning_openCV3_notes/Chap1/toy_project_debug/README.md

 mkdir build && cd build
 export DISPLAY=:0
 cmake ..
-cmake --build . --config Release # release mode ./ocv_sample
+cmake --build . --config Debug # Debug mode ./ocv_sample
 ```
-We have used the release mode via cmake.
+So, we have used debug mode by exploiting the cmake.